apache/sedona/docs/tutorial/raster.md

 # Raster data processing

-Starting from v1.1.0, Sedona supports raster data sources and raster operators in DataFrame and SQL.
+Starting from `v1.1.0`, Sedona SQL supports raster data sources and raster operators in DataFrame and SQL.
 Raster support is available in all Sedona language bindings including ==Scala, Java, Python and R==.

 ## Initial setup